From Perseus to Trojan War: 7 mind-blowing myths about Mycenae that changed ancient Greece

 1. The use of Seals

 Seals appeared in the Aegean area in the Early Bronze Age (3rd millennium BC).
 They had a long history of use in the advanced administrative systems of the Near Eastern cultures.
-Their wide-spread, administrative use reaches its apex in the Minoan palaces.
+Their widespread, administrative use reaches its apex in the Minoan palaces.

-The microscopic engraved stones and the seal rings were true works of art that were used as jewelry, votive offerings and amulets.
-The seals were used alone and in a combination with the clay sealings for many years, confirming the existence of goods quality control.
+The microscopic engraved stones and the seal rings were true works of art that were used as jewelry, votive offerings, and amulets.
+The seals were used alone and in combination with the clay sealings for many years, confirming the existence of goods quality control.
 People who owned and used them were representatives of the upper class or other authority.
 Although the Mycenaeans were influenced by Minoan iconography, they used the seals primarily as objects of authority, while their contribution to the central administrative system was supplementary to the clay tablets.
 Their rich iconographic repertoire provides valuable information concerning religious convictions, the administrative framework and the social structure. * From the museum in Heraklion, Crete

 2. The status of Women in the Mycenaean World

-The upper class women were involved in the royal activities that included creation of personal, refined adornment pieces.
+The upper-class women were involved in royal activities that included the creation of personal, refined adornment pieces.
 The goddesses wore ornate Minoan dresses.
 The female priestesses played an important role in religious activities that gave them special social status.

 The vast majority of this information comes from the local museum & notes placed along the route in the archeological site of Mycenae, Greece that I visited in 2024.
 I also used some Google to write the summary of the Trojan war and alike.
 If you’d like to explore other fascinating archeological sites of Greece, visit the links below as I explore the archeology and art of Delphi, Holy Meteora and more.